2026 Election Tracker

 R

-The Democratic nominee will likely be Dakarai Larriett, a business consultant.
-Alabama has not elected a Democrat to the U.S. Senate since Doug Jones's 2017 special election win — the last regular-election Senate Democrat was Howell Heflin in 1990.
+The Democratic primary also went to a June 16 runoff between Dakarai Larriett, a Birmingham business consultant, and Everett Wess, a Birmingham attorney.
+The winner faces the Republican nominee in November in a state Trump carried by 30 points.
 Cook rates Solid Republican.
-Primary May 19; runoff June 16 if needed.
+Alabama has not elected a Democrat to the U.S. Senate since Doug Jones's 2017 special election win, the last regular-election Senate Democrat was Howell Heflin in 1990.
+See more Senate election odds.

 U.S. Senate election results — Alabama